BEST TROUT MINI JIGS

 bright colors like chartreuse or pink.
 I do keep a good stock of an assortment of colors, however, so that

-when my bright go to colors aren’t working I like to try out other colors until I find one that the trout will
+when my bright go to colors aren’t working I like to try out other colors until I find one that the trout will bite

-bite on.
+on.

 Trout Mini Jig Heads

 The jig head is just as important as the jig body as this will control the weigh the jig sinks.
-It’s important
+It’s important to

-which does not look like the natural bait fish.
+not look like the natural bait fish.
 My preferred size is 1/32 or 1/64 ounce.

 How do I fish for trout with mini jigs?